Skip to main content

 Day 6: In the Wakhan Corridor

-Morning: this day marks the beginning of the journey into the Wakhan Corridor, following the course of the Amu Darya River and continuing along the border with Tajikistan; the spectacular landscape dominated by high mountains surrounding the valley offers wonderful scenery that changes continuously as the kilometers pass
+Morning: This day marks the beginning of the journey into the Wakhan Corridor, following the course of the Amu Darya River and continuing along the border with Tajikistan.
+The spectacular landscape, dominated by towering mountains surrounding the valley, offers breathtaking scenery that constantly changes as the kilometers pass.

-Afternoon: stop along the route for lunch and continuation of the journey on dirt roads with several photographic stops at viewpoints and shrines.
-It will also be possible to observe the typical local fauna, spotting herds of yaks.
-Late afternoon arrival in the village of Panja, once the capital of the old Kingdom of Wakhan, where nearby stands the Hunting Residence of Zahir Shah, the last King of Afghanistan
+Afternoon: Stop along the route for lunch and continuation of the journey on dirt roads, with several photographic stops at viewpoints and shrines.
+It will also be possible to observe the typical local fauna, including herds of yaks.
+Arrival in the late afternoon in the village of Panja, once the capital of the ancient Kingdom of Wakhan, near the hunting residence of Zahir Shah, the last King of Afghanistan.

 Evening: dinner and overnight stay in the village of Panja